mesqueeb/roll-anything/README.md

-# roll-anything
+# roll-anything 🎲

-This is a very tiny dice util. 🎲 You can roll a dice with any amount of sides.
+A very tiny dice util.
+You can roll a dice with any amount of sides.